eagleflo/mpyq/README.md

 to your Python's site-packages directory pointing at the repository.

 Note that the command line interface part of mpyq uses the argparse module, which was included into Python's standard library in version 2.7.
-If you wish to use the command line interface part with older versions of Python, you should install argparse from PyPI manually.
+If you didn't install mpyq from PyPI and you wish to use the command line interface part with Python 2.6, you should install argparse from PyPI manually.

 ## Usage